Ecclesiastical full moon: Earliest Easter

-In 1818, as a paschal full moon fell on Saturday March 21 (the ecclesiastical fixed date for the Equinox), Easter was the following day—Sunday March 22—the earliest date possible.
+In 1818, as the paschal full moon fell on Saturday March 21 (the ecclesiastical fixed date for the Equinox), Easter was the following day—Sunday March 22—the earliest date possible.
 It will not fall on this date again until 2285, a span of 467 years.

 Latest Easter

-In 1943 a full moon fell on Saturday March 20.
-As this was before March 21, the next full moon, which fell on Sunday April 18, determined the date of Easter—the following Sunday, April 25.
+In 1943 an ecclesiastical full moon fell on Saturday March 20.
+As this was before March 21, the next ecclesiastical full moon, which fell on Sunday April 18, determined the date of Easter—the following Sunday, April 25.
 It will not fall on this date again until 2038, a span of 95 years.

 For a detailed discussion of the paschal computations, see Date of Easter (the Computus).

 Easter tables

-By the middle of the third century AD computists of some churches, among which were the Church of Rome and the one of Alexandria, had begun to calculate their own periodic sequences of dates of paschal full moon, to be able to determine their own dates of Easter Sunday.
-The motivation for these experiments was a dissatisfaction with the Jewish calendars that Christians had hitherto relied on to fix the date of Easter.
+By the middle of the third century AD, computists of some churches, among which were the Church of Rome and the one of Alexandria, had begun to calculate their own periodic sequences of dates of paschal full moon, to be able to determine their own dates of Easter Sunday.
+The motivation for these experiments was a dissatisfaction with the Jewish calendars on which Christians had hitherto used as their basis to fix the date of Easter.
 These Jewish calendars, according to their Christian critics, sometimes placed Nisan 14, the paschal full moon and the day of preparation for the Jewish Passover, before the spring equinox (see Easter).
-The Christians who began the experiments with independent computations held that the paschal full moon should never precede the equinox.
+The Christians, who began the experiments with independent computations, held that the paschal full moon should never precede the equinox.

 The computational principles developed at Alexandria eventually became normative, but their reception was a centuries-long process during which Alexandrian Easter tables competed with other tables incorporating different arithmetical parameters.
 So for a period of several centuries the sequences of dates of the paschal full moon applied by different churches could show great differences (see Easter controversy).